luke-mckeever/Cyber_Vault/Cheat Sheets/Windows Security Event Codes.md

+# 🖥️ Windows Security Event Codes
 #CS #Win #logs
-# 🖥️ Windows Event Codes Cheat Sheet

 A quick-reference guide to the most common Windows Event Codes encountered in cybersecurity. 🛡️ Use this cheat sheet to identify and investigate key events efficiently. 🔍